puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 We add the following command to the Relay CLI:

-* `relay devel new image`: Scaffold a new intermediate image.
+* `relay integration new image`: Scaffold a new intermediate image.

 We refactor our existing integrations to take advantage of intermediate images or other builders where appropriate.